 In these January hearings and in past hearings late last year, he said it was a request he was in no position to refuse.

 Baretto’s first affidavit, executed in 1998, is one of the bases of the state for ordering the arrest of 13 accused in the abduction and murder of labor leader Rolando Olalia and driver Leonor Alay-ay.
 But the accused, who were all members of ultra-rightist group called RAM within the Philippine military, were not immediately arrested and their trial in court was delayed by various legal questions they filed from the Court of Appeals up to the Supreme Court.

-Last year, the court listened to Baretto’s testimony.
-This year the defense through lawyer Kapunan has been grilling the witness.
-From witness Baretto’s testimony and questions thrown to him by lawyer Lorna Kapunan, legal counsel of former Col. Kapunan, the following was what transpired since the state witness issued his bombshell implicating members of RAM to today when the trial has been ongoing, 26 years after the crime, 14 years after the state witness’s tell-all first affidavit.
+BAsed on the testimony of state witness and the questions thrown him by the legal counsel of former Col. Kapunan, the following was what transpired since the state witness issued his bombshell implicating members of RAM to today when the trial has been ongoing, 26 years after the crime, 14 years after the state witness’s tell-all first affidavit.